kubernetes/website/docs/tutorials/connecting-apps/connecting-frontend-backend.md

 of the `name` field in the preceding Service configuration file.

-The Pods in the frontend Deployment run an nginx image that is configured to find the hello backend service.
+The Pods in the frontend Deployment run an nginx image that is configured to find the hello backend Service.
 Here is the nginx configuration file:

 {% include code.html file="frontend/frontend.conf" ghlink="/docs/tutorials/connecting-apps/frontend/frontend.conf" %}